root-foundation/root/foundation/Convergence.md

 As convergence increases the complexity of our activities, extreme outcomes are amplified.

 This is because generally we observe that more complex activities yield more _extreme_ outcomes.
 E.g., outcomes for product design are far more extreme than outcomes for assembly work.
 We can also observe this phenomenon in popular board games: Go is far more complex than Chess, and thus has more extreme outcomes[^elo].

+[^elo]: Go has a greater ELO spread amongst its top players than Chess, leading to more extreme outcomes.

 ### All activities become more similar.